The 4% Rule of Thumb for Financial Independence: A Simple Guide

 The 4% rule suggests withdrawing 4% of your portfolio each year, adjusted for inflation, to fund a ~30-year retirement with high historical success.

-Origin of the Financial Independence 4 Rule
+Origin of the 4% Rule (Trinity Study)

 How the 4% Rule Works for Financial Independence